Elective courses

 Description: The content of this course covers the study of cellular and molecular aspects of the cytoskeleton of eukaryotic cells, with emphasis on the main constituents of the cytoskeleton: microtubules, microfilaments, and intermediate filaments.
 Functional aspects of the cytoskeleton in cells.
 The cytoskeleton and neurodegenerative diseases.
 Molecular mechanisms of cell signaling.
 Protein kinases and phosphatases.
 Cytoskeleton as a target in different cell signaling pathways.
 Involvement of the cytoskeleton and cell signaling in the regulation of cell function and pathophysiological processes.

-Description: Orientation of an undergraduate student by the Ph.D. candidate on the theme of the Doctoral project.
-It aims to provide preliminary experience in human resources orientation and training.
+Description: Supervision of an undergraduate student’s research project by the doctoral student on the theme of the doctoral dissertation project.
+It aims to provide preliminary experience in human resources supervision and training.

 BQA 4210000 – Steroids I and II: Classical mechanisms of action and modulation of cellular activities in target tissues